singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 1. It's a large array, so efficiency is very important.
 2. We are sorting based on ages, so we know the values are in a small range.

 By scanning  through the various sorting algorithms, we might notice that bucket sort (or radix sort) would be a perfect candidate for this algorithm.
-In fact, we can make the buckets small ( just 1   year each) and get 0(n) running time.
+In fact, we can make the buckets small ( just 1   year each) and get O(n) running time.

 ### Common Sorting Algorithms